-This Management Discussion and Analysis for Heritage Cannabis Holdings Corp. provides analysis of the Company's unaudited interim condensed consolidated financial results for the three-and nine-month periods ended July 31, 2022.
-The following information should be read in conjunction with the accompanying unaudited interim condensed consolidated financial statements and related notes for the three- and nine-month periods ended July 31, 2022 and the audited annual consolidated financial statements and related notes for the years ended October 31, 2021 and October 31, 2020.
+This Management Discussion and Analysis for Heritage Cannabis Holdings Corp. provides analysis of the Company's unaudited interim condensed consolidated financial results for the three-month period ended January 31, 2023.
+The following information should be read in conjunction with the accompanying unaudited interim condensed consolidated financial statements and related notes for the three-month period ended January 31, 2023, and the audited annual consolidated financial statements and related notes for the year ended October 31, 2022.